 right click and select

 Thanks for reading this post till the end.
 I hope these tips and tricks help you to improve your SQL development productivity as it does for me.
-If you have any tricks that you use are not listed in this post or any other questions, let me know in comments section below.
+If you have any tricks that you use are not listed in this post or any other questions, let me know in comments.

 If you would like to receive these tips and tricks directly to your inbox, consider subscribe below.